How Dogs Changed Human Evolution

 That was long before we domesticated the next oldest

 companion species.
-By 8500 BC, we had developed rudimentary agriculture and
+By 8500 BC, we had developed rudimentary agriculture and therefore, humans became

 more stationery.
 That generated garbage which brought rodents.
 Cats came and